-In this auction system, the factors that affect the price you pay include:
+In LinkedIn's bidding system, the factors that affect the price of your ad include:

 For more specifics on how LinkedIn charges for advertising, see their advertising cost overview page.
 Each marketer’s cost will be different, so the best way to determine your cost is to set up campaigns and play around with them.
 LinkedIn recommends allocating at least $100 per day or $5,000 total (generally in a month) to campaign testing so you can experience the benefits.

 LinkedIn lead gen forms help businesses grow their sales pipeline through easy opt-ins.
 Individual LinkedIn users with a free or paid account can send sponsored InMail from their personal profile, but sponsored content must come from a company page.
 B2B salespeople using paid strategies should use the forms; if you’re a B2C seller, check out our article on Facebook lead ads.

 Here are a few specific examples of who should use them: